Travel guide

 The eSIM as a definitive solution to roaming

 The eSIM (embedded SIM) is a technology already integrated into most smartphones sold since 2018.
-Unlike a physical SIM, the eSIM is programmed remotely: there is no card to insert, no visit to any store, and no waiting for a postal delivery.
+Unlike a physical SIM, the eSIM is programmed remotely: there is no card to insert, no visit to any store, and no need to wait for a postal delivery.

 How does the eSIM work?

 The process is simple: you buy a data plan from a provider like PuraSim, receive a QR code by email, scan it with your camera, and in less than two minutes you have an active data line on your phone.
-You can activate it from home, at the airport, or even once you are at your destination.
+You can activate it from home, at the airport, or even once you've arrived at your destination.

-Your main SIM remains active in parallel.
-When someone calls or texts you, you receive it on your usual line.
+Your primary SIM remains active in parallel.
+When someone calls you or sends you an SMS, you receive it on your usual line.
 When you browse, you use the eSIM's data.
-This is called dual SIM and is compatible with virtually all iPhones since the XS and most mid-to-high-end Android phones.
+This is called dual SIM and is compatible with practically all iPhones since the XS and most mid-to-high-end Android phones.

 Advantages of eSIM over roaming